fortrabbit/help/docs/504-errors.md

 One mitigation can be to use the GD library instead of imageMagick.
 Though it creates slightly more artifacts in JPG compression and maybe slightly bigger files, GD is way less resource hungry.
 You can change this with the PHP settings of your App in our Dashboard.

 ### External API calls

 Sometimes a 504 error is caused when you call an external API that is not responding, or that responds too late.
 This should be relatively easy to debug.
 Try turning off any blocking external API calls.

 ### Something else on application level

 Basically anything that will end up in an endless loop can cause a 504 error.
 This can be a plugin of a CMS or something within your templates.
 Imagine a template that is endlessly including itself.
 It will go on for a while until either the memory, the CPU or the runtime come to an end.

+There are many technical measurements which can be taken by the client to dramatically lower the chances of having any downtime at all.
+Our multi-node production plans are offering high availability when correctly implemented.
+For CMS systems such as Craft CMS, it's often possible to cache the whole frontend in a CDN by using edge caching with a third party service such as Cloudflare.

 ## Other ways to proceed